isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 to a client in response to a DHCPDISCOVER.
 In general, kea-dhcp4, can fulfill client demands faster by deferring lease allocation and storage until it receives DHCPREQUESTs for them.
-Release 2.3.6 added a new parameter to kea-dhcp4, ``offer-lifetime``, which (when not zero) instructs the server to allocate and persist a lease when generating an DHCPOFFER and:
+Release 2.3.6 added a new parameter to kea-dhcp4, ``offer-lifetime``, which (when not zero) instructs the server to allocate and persist a lease when generating a DHCPOFFER and:

 - The persisted lease's lifetime is equal to ``offer-lifetime`` (in seconds).

 - The lifetime sent to the client in the DHCPOFFER via option 51 will still be based on ``valid-lifetime``.
-This avoids issues with clients that may reject offers lifetimes they perceive as too short.
+This avoids issues with clients that may reject offers whose lifetimes they perceive as too short.

 - DDNS updates are not performed.
 As with the default behavior, that occurs on DHCPREQUEST.